connect / 2021

-Voices is a story-sharing project with audio and photography elements which will encourage youth to engage with elders.
-The project will help raise awareness around issues in their neighborhood, while building and strengthening intergenerational social networks.
-At the most basic level, storytelling is a way of keeping a family’s or a community’s stories alive.
-Interview topics can be tailored to address specific themes or community issues.
-Stories will be collected and archived as a means to create further dialogues and grow networks
+Voices is a story-sharing project which will encourage youth to engage with elders.
+The project, with both audio and visual elements, will help raise awareness around issues in the community, while building and strengthening intergenerational social networks.
+At the most basic level, storytelling is a way of keeping a community's stories alive.
+In this second installation of our Voices project, we will be expanding to focus on specific hard to reach elderly groups and communities within the neighborhood.

 In which areas of Los Angeles will you be directly working?

 - East LA

 What is the problem that you are seeking to address?

 Boyle Heights is a neighborhood in East Los Angeles with nearly 100,000 residents.
 Sixty-two percent of residents are low-income, with 62% also having limited English proficiency.
 Over the past decade, Boyle Heights Beat has catered to much of the community’s need for information in Spanish by producing a bilingual print newspaper, website and podcast.
 This need has become even more apparent during the COVID-19 Pandemic, where limited information has been readily available to the Spanish speaking population.
 WIth disproportionately high numbers of COVID cases and deaths, the pandemic has also resulted in increased isolation of senior citizen residents, and increased rates of depression and anxiety among young people.
 With many youth no longer communicating in Spanish, the young and older populations are becoming further estranged from each other.
 This project is aimed at connecting these two groups, to create mutually beneficial relationships for both individuals and the community.